aldesantis/artic/README.md

 **A** **R**uby gem for **TI**me **C**omputations.

-A.R.TI.C. can solve problems like:
+A.R.TI.C. can take questions like:

 > If I'm available 9am-5pm on Mondays and I have a meeting from 10am to 1pm and another from 3pm
 > to 4pm next Monday, when am I _free_ next Monday?

+And give you an answer like:

+> You are free from 9am to 10am, from 1pm to 3pm and from 4pm to 5pm.

 ## Installation